sisneros-antonia/the-poet/README.md

 ## Next Steps
 - Implement Select All/Unselect All options for the output fields multiselect
-- Implement poemcount functionaliity of the poetrydb API to allow user to limit results
+- Implement poemcount functionality of the poetrydb API to allow user to limit results
 - Implement random functionality of the poetrydb API
 - Allow user to select format of output (text or json) / download results
 - Allow user to decide if search should be exact match or not